openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 -  **Standard Security Boot Profile**

-   -  Select "Standard Security Boot Profile" as the Security Profile.
+   -  Select "Standard Security Boot Profile" as the security profile.

 Monitor the initialization.
-When it is complete, a reboot is initiated on the Controller-0 host, briefly displays a GNU GRUB screen, and then boots automatically into the StarlingX image.
+When it is complete, a reboot is initiated on the controller-0 host, briefly displays a GNU GRUB screen, and then boots automatically into the StarlingX image.

-Log into Controller-0 as user wrsroot, with password wrsroot.
+Log into controller-0 as user wrsroot, with password wrsroot.
 The first time you log in as wrsroot, you are required to change your password.
 Enter the current password (wrsroot):